 What PETA Is Doing to Address the Problem

-Our diligent efforts to inform the public about the homeless-animal crisis and the importance of adoption and sterilization include low- or no-cost spay/neuter services (supplied to over 64,000 animals in the last five years alone), billboards in vulnerable areas, celebrity campaigns, undercover investigations, and more.
+Our diligent efforts to inform the public about the homeless-animal crisis and the importance of adoption and sterilization include low- or no-cost spay/neuter services (performed on more than 63,000 animals in the last five years alone), billboards in underserved areas, celebrity campaigns, and undercover investigations.
 Our field team delivers much-needed supplies such as dog and cat food to guardians fallen on hard times, grooms dogs covered with matted fur, and provides doghouses as well as heartworm, flea, and flystrike preventatives.
 We also transfer adoptable animals to busy adoption centers.

 But organizations like PETA can’t fix the problem alone.
 Only about 10% of the country’s homeless-animal population is actually taken in by animal shelters each year.
 The rest of the animals are out there somewhere, struggling to survive on mean streets where they may be hit by cars, be attacked by other animals or cruel people, freeze in the winter and suffer from heat exhaustion when temperatures soar in the summer, or suffer and die from diseases, infections, parasites, starvation, and other conditions.

 Why You Must Take Action for Homeless Animals